 Ideally, use a small travel iron for foundation paper piecing.
 Since you will be sitting down and most likely working with the iron a little higher than what is ergometrically ideal, having a small, light, iron takes the strain off your shoulders as you work.
-The iron should always be kept at a try setting for foundation paper piecing as moisture can shrink and warp the paper.
+The iron should always be kept on the dry setting for foundation paper piecing as moisture can shrink and warp the paper.

 5. Fabric Strips and Center Squares

-Generally, I don’t cut all my strips at once.
+We recommend that you don’t cut all you strips at once.
 Especially for larger quilts, it can get hard to stay organized when you have huge piles of long narrow fabric strips.
 I generally cut just a few strips in each color and keep them organized on a clothes hangers.
 As I work, I will keep a pile of about one strip from each fabric color in my lap.
 Keep the center squares and the stack of paper templates next to the machine.